seasoncast/scorekeeper/README.md

 # [WIP] scorekeeper
-Open Source Score Keeper for All Sports
+Open Source Stats & Score Keeper for All Sports

 Mono-repo of all the tools needed to build good sport-scoring applications